Armory8854/yapm/README.md

 # TODO
 - [x] Implement proper playback of local files instead of streaming files.
-- [ ] Store image files locally instead of pulling high res copies online
+- [x] Store image files locally instead of pulling high res copies online
 - [ ] Docker/Podman compose
   - Kind of overkill due to how basic the app is.
 However, compose is much more friendlier in general.
-- [ ] Package for nix
-  - [ ] At the very least create a working proof of concept install.nix
-  - [ ] Create a service as well

 # Credits
 This program utilizes many different libraries, and I wanted to give them a special mention here.
 Without them, this project would have taken a lot longer to get where it is today: